 La Donna and her Father

-My lovely wife La Donna and her dear father who died of black lung and all the complications associated with the calamity.
-She loves him forever and tells me he was a good man.
-The family as of 2025 remembers him well and Odell still takes care of their mom today.
-He is buried in Chapel Hill Gardens Cemetery, Dade City, FL with other members of the family. http://files.usgwarchives.net/fl/pasco/cemetery/chapelhill.txt
+My lovely wife La Donna and her dear father, who sadly passed away due to black lung and its associated complications, are cherished in our family’s history.
+She loves him forever and often tells me he was a good man.
+The family, as of 2025, continues to remember him fondly, and Odell still takes care of their mom today.
+He is buried in Chapel Hill Gardens Cemetery, Dade City, FL, alongside other family members.
+In exploring the Fitzgerald surname origins, we also reflect on the Jarrell family history and Quinn genealogy research, which connects us to our roots.
+For more information, you can visit http://files.usgwarchives.net/fl/pasco/cemetery/chapelhill.txt.

 Christmas Dinner 1974